What’s Up, Hungry People!

 - Pour the soup back into the pan.
 Add the curry powder, cayenne pepper, garam masala, and ginger powder.
-Simmer over a medium low temperature for 20 minutes, stir occasionally.
+Simmer over a medium-low temperature for 20 minutes, stirring occasionally.

-- While the soup simmers, place the parsley and carrot leaves into the food processor along with the onion greens.
+- While the soup simmers, make the pesto by placing the the parsley and carrot leaves into the food processor along with the onion greens.
 Drizzle in the olive oil and toss in the almonds.
 Pulse until smooth, then add the sour cream and pulse until combined.

 - Serve the soup with a spiral of pesto and a dollop of sour cream.
 Enjoy!